Defect Cases in the State of Oregon by Jennie L. Clark, Attorney at Law

 While I do not particularly recommend a lab for food testing, I am aware of a lab called Purity Laboratories in Lake Oswego, Oregon.

 I recommend any qualified independent lab that is near where you live.

 What is the statute of limitations on a Product Liability Case?

-Seek legal advice sooner rather than later for specific advice regarding your particular set of circumstances as the information herein is for general information purposes only and customized to your particular set of circumstances.
+Seek legal advice sooner rather than later for specific advice regarding your particular set of circumstances as the information herein is for general information purposes only and not customized to your particular set of circumstances.
 Call (503) 238-1010.

-Generally there is a two year statute of limitations from which the defective product was discovered or should have been reasonably discovered.
+Generally there is a two year statute of limitations from when the defective product was discovered or should have been reasonably discovered.
 See ORS 30.905(1).
 However, there are multiple circumstances in which the statute of limitations may be longer or shorter.
 For instance, the filing must also be within any applicable statute of ultimate repose under ORS 30.905(2), usually 10 years from purchase for consumption.
 Your statute of limitations may also be limited by statute of limitations in other states or countries where the product was manufactured.

 If your claim involves a governmental agency, you must have tort claim notice filed within 1 year for a wrongful death and 180 days for all other cases under ORS 30.275.

-Note: Information on the website, is not always updated in a timely manner regarding current law.
+Note: Information on the website is not always updated in a timely manner regarding current law.